Fifteen (song): Live performances

-Swift performed the song during her 1989 World Tour in place of "You Are In Love" on selected dates, such as the shows in Indianapolis and Atlanta.
+Swift performed the song during her 1989 World Tour in place of "You Are in Love" on selected dates, such as the shows in Indianapolis and Atlanta.
 She also performed the acoustic version of the song on Formula 1 Grand Prix on October 22, 2016 at Austin, Texas.
-This song was most recently performed on her Reputation Stadium Tour during the second show in London, in place of "All Too Well", in honor of the concert being the fifteenth show of the tour.
+The song was performed on her Reputation Stadium Tour at the second show in London in honor of the concert being the fifteenth show of the tour.
+On the May 6, 2023, Nashville show of the Eras Tour, Swift sang "Fifteen" in dedication to Anderson who was in attendance.
+She performed it again as part of a mashup with her song "You're on Your Own, Kid" (2022) on the tour's March 7, 2024, Singapore and June 2, 2024, Lyon shows.

 @15

 Swift partnered with electronics retailer Best Buy for @15, a program that allowed teens to help decide how Best Buy's "@15 Fund" would be distributed among various charities.
 Swift taped a Public Service Announcement (PSA), called a "Teen Service Announcement" by Best Buy, for @15.
 Within the PSA, which was released on February 9, 2009, scenes of Swift reminiscing on high school and encouraging originality and uniqueness were inter-cut with scenes of her singing "Fifteen".
 In June 2009, @15 became a partner for Swift's Fearless Tour.
 The announcement was shown at each stop during the North American leg of the tour.
 In fifteen tour stops, @15 donated forty concert tickets and a guitar autographed by Swift to local teen-oriented charity groups, such as chapters of Boys & Girls Clubs of America and Big Brothers Big Sisters.